yetanotherco/aligned_layer/README.md

 ## The Project

-Aligned is a decentralized network of validators (Operators in the EigenLayer jargon) that verify Zero-Knowledge and Validity proofs and posts the results in Ethereum.
+Aligned is a decentralized network of nodes that verify Zero-Knowledge and Validity proofs and post the results in Ethereum.

-Operators verify batches of proofs off-chain, sign the result of all verifications and then submit their result.
-The batch is identified univocally by its merkle root.
-The signatures of the responses of all operators are aggregated, and the aggregated signature is verified on Ethereum.
-Aligned works with EigenLayer to leverage Ethereum consensus mechanism for ZK proof verification.
-Working outside the EVM, this allows for cheap verification of any proving system.
-This enables the usage of cutting edge algorithms, that may use new techniques to prove even faster.
-Even more, proving systems that reduce the proving overhead and add verifier overhead, now become economically feasible to verify thanks to Aligned.
+This verification is done by Aligned Operators through EigenLayer restaking to make the network secure.

 ## How to use the testnet